julian-8897/julian-8897.github.io/README.md

 ## Research Interests

-My astrophysical interests include: N-body simulations, Supermassive black holes and stochastic gravitational wave background.
-In tandem, I'm very much interested in SciML, and how it can be applied to astrophysics to build interpretable surrogate models from simulations.
-The current techniques that I'm particularly fond of are: Bayesian Deep Learning, Neural ODEs, Neural Operators, Flow matching and Symbolic Regression.
+I develop surrogate models for predicting the dynamical evolution of binary black holes in N-body simulations of galaxy mergers, using advanced machine learning techniques such as Neural ODEs, Graph Representation Learning, and Symbolic Regression.
+My current work emphasises the use of pretraining and transfer learning on related spatiotemporal systems to improve both accuracy and computational efficiency.

 ## Other Interests